 Significant Changes 2019-2020 Bouldering Season (September 1, 2019)

 2. The state of Alaska residents will no longer receive a bye to Divisionals but their bye to Regionals will remain.
-The bye means “free ride” or transfer the climber to the next round.
-In this case Alaskans have a free ride to Regionals but no longer Divisionals.
+The bye means “free ride” or transfers the climber to the next round.
+In this case, Alaskans have a free ride to Regionals but no longer Divisionals.